Wolseley UK: 21st century

-The company went on to acquire a bathroom brand, Bathstore, in 2003, although it was sold some 11 years later.
-Wolseley sold most of its remaining manufacturing businesses to Cinven for £215 million in April 2000.
+Wolseley sold most of its remaining manufacturing businesses to the private equity firm Cinven for £215 million in April 2000.
 In 2005, the company moved its headquarters from Ripon, Yorkshire, to Leamington Spa, Warwickshire.

+In 2003, the company acquired the bathroom brand Bathstore; it owned the business for 11 years before opting to sell them.

 Wolseley ended its participation in the hire industry, selling Brandon Hire for £43 million in 2010.
 It sold Build Center to Jewson in 2011 and Electric Center to Edmundson Electrical in 2013.
 It sold ISB (Importation et Solution Bois) Group to its management in April 2015 and Bois & Matériaux to OpenGate Capital in November 2015.

 Following a 2016 restructuring of the UK business, most of the trading brands were renamed, and brought under the single brand of Wolseley.
 In Scotland, it was a supplier of plumbing, heating and bathroom products, branded William Wilson.
 The company sold its Scandinavian businesses for €1 billion in March 2017.

 Wolseley plc changed its name to Ferguson plc in July 2017.
 It relocated from Leamington Spa to Warwick in 2018, and sold Wolseley UK to Clayton, Dubilier & Rice, a private equity firm, for £308 million in January 2021.
 Wolseley UK went on to buy Graham Plumbers' Merchant stores from Saint-Gobain in July 2021.